 Our Central Otago District Council is made up of members of the public who are elected to represent you and your community.
-They were elected in October 2016 and will hold office for a three-year term.
+They were elected on 12 October 2019 and will hold office for a three-year term.

 The Council is led by the Mayor together with 11 elected Councillors.
 Their contact details are below should you want to discuss your ideas, issues or concerns.

-Council has established a number of committees to oversee the range of responsibilities and services it provides on behalf of this community.
-Council and its committees meet every six weeks.
+Council meet every six weeks.
 This is when formal decisions regarding the running of our district are made.

 Our Council has also chosen to have four Community Boards to help represent the communities of Central Otago, they are Vincent Community Board, which covers the Earnscleugh/Manuherikia and Alexandra wards, Cromwell Community Board, Maniototo Community Board and Teviot Valley Community Board.

 Connect with Your Councillors

 Do you have something you or your organisation wish to discuss with your Mayor and Councillors?
 Consider booking in a 10-minute spot to talk to Councillors before their monthly Council meeting.

 The purpose of Councillor Connection is for individuals or groups in Central Otago to get to speak to the Council about any topic they wish, with a maximum of 10 minutes each.
 These sessions will be held prior to every Council meeting and speakers can chose to attend in person or connect remotely via teleconference or Skype.
 You may have a great idea, a pressing concern, a question you always wanted the answer to; the scope is wide open.

 To book your spot please complete the interactive pdf form below, save and email to email@example.com.
 Alternatively you can pick up a form from any Council service centre or phone 440 0690 and talk to Jackie.

 Introducing your Council....